Nexperia: Sponsorships

 In May 2024, Nexperia became the main sponsor of the NEC Nijmegen association football club for the 2024/2025 season.
 According to De Gelderlander, the deal was signed to extend for at least three years.

 Nexperia and other sponsors are supporting the TeamNL House initiative, located in the Parc de la Villete in Paris, which will allow Dutch fans to watch the 2024 Summer Paralympics live and honor participating athletes.

+In April 2024, Nexperia became the main sponsor of the Hamburg Towers basketball club.
+The sponsorship will continue at least until the end of the 2026/2027 season.